 During 2014/15 the group acquired a 37% share in The Oxfordshire Partnership LLC, an associate operating in Saudi Arabia, via its subsidiary undertaking, Activate Learning Investments Limited.
-In September 2019, Activate Learning acquired the remaining shares and the Financial Statements now include the benefit of its consolidation as a wholly owned subsidiary.
+In September 2019, Activate Learning acquired the remaining shares, but the entity ceased trading in 2020.